The Caves of Androzani: Broadcast and reception

 The Caves of Androzani received critical acclaim.
 The serial was repeated on BBC2 in February/March 1993 on consecutive Fridays (19 February 1993 to 12 March 1993) at 7:15 pm, achieving viewing figures of 2.12, 1.9, 1.86 and 1.4 million respectively.

-This story was released on VHS in January 1992.
+Peter Davison has named The Caves of Androzani as his favourite serial from his Doctor Who tenure, owing to Holmes's script and Harper's direction.
+He praised Harper for bringing "pace" and "energy", as well as for directing the programme "far more filmically than it had ever been done before."
+Davison stated in 2016 that if Androzani had been produced a year earlier, he may have stayed for a fourth season.

 In 2003's 40th Anniversary Doctor Who Magazine poll, The Caves of Androzani was voted the best serial of all time.
-In Outpost Gallifrey's 40th Anniversary Poll, The Caves of Androzani was voted the second best serial of all time.
-In a 2009 Doctor Who Magazine poll, The Caves of Androzani was voted the greatest Doctor Who story by readers, ahead of "Blink" and Genesis of the Daleks.
-It was the only Peter Davison story to feature in the top ten (Tom Baker had five entries while Christopher Eccleston and David Tennant had two each).
+In Outpost Gallifrey's 40th Anniversary Poll, it was voted the second best serial of all time.
+In a 2009 Doctor Who Magazine poll, The Caves of Androzani was voted the greatest Doctor Who story by readers, and was the only Peter Davison story to feature in the top ten.
 In 2010, Charlie Jane Anders of io9 listed the cliffhanger to the third episode — in which the Doctor prepares to crash Stotz's ship — as one of the greatest cliffhangers in the history of Doctor Who, going as far as calling it "the greatest Doctor Who cliffhanger of them all".
 In 2013, Den of Geeks Andrew Blair selected The Caves of Androzani as one of the ten Doctor Who stories that would make great musicals.
 In a 2014 poll, Doctor Who Magazines readers ranked the story as the fourth best of all time.
+In 2016, Davison named Androzani as his favourite serial from his time on the show, owing to Holmes's script and Harper's direction.